-ILOSTAT hosts data from the International Labour Organization on employment, the informal economy, social protection, youth unemployment, education and training, etc. (Specific information on women’s employment is available here)
+- ILOSTAT hosts data from the International Labour Organization on employment, the informal economy, social protection, youth not in unemployment, education and training (NEET), etc. Specific information on women’s employment is available here:

-In 2019, women represented 50% of the working-age population, but only 39% of those in employment, and 28% of management roles. (source)
+- In 2019, women represented 50% of the working-age population, but only 39% of those in employment, and 28% occupying management positions. (source)

 in over 90% of sub-Saharan African countries, 89 % of Southern Asian countries, and almost 75% of Latin American countries. (source)